 Contrast Assess requires more memory to record the analytics necessary to tell a complete vulnerability story.
-Contrast suggests using 2x the maximum heap usage during typical Assess usage.
-In versions prior to 3.5.5, the minimum required is 1.75x.
+Contrast recommends using 2x the maximum heap usage during typical Assess usage.
+However the minimum required is 1.3x.
 (E.g., if you normally run with 128MB of memory, run with 256MB.)

 If after adding memory, you're still running out of space, we should generate a heap dump.
 You can do this a couple different ways:

 - If you can reliably cause OutOfMemoryErrors to occur, add the following JVM options alongside your -javaagent flag:

 - An alternative way to generate heap dumps is through the jmap command (not available on IBM):